SmithSamuelM/Papers/whitepapers/kram.md

 Periodically check the message-ID cache database using the prune message lag value for expired messages.
 Delete or archive cache entries where `rdt-d-pml <= mdt <= rdt+d` is not true.
 Recall that `pml` is the prune cache lag value.
 Those messages that have extant entries in associated partially signed databases, remove those entries from all such databases.
 This means the multi-key-authenticated message window expired before the message was fully signed.

 Periodically check the exchange-ID cache database using the prune-exchange-lag value for expired exchanges.
 Delete or archive any cache entries (all messages associated with the exchange) where `[xdt, xdt+xl]` is not true.
 For those messages that have extant entries in associated partially signed databases, remove those entries from all such databases.
 This means the multi-key-authenticated message window expired before the message was fully signed.

+#### Changing the Cache-type Database

+Recall that changes to the window lag values apply only to cache-type database entries used to create new caches.
+Existing caches in both the message-ID cache database and the exchange-ID-message-ID database can not be changed.
+Existing cache lag values remain fixed throughout the cache lifetime; each entry is eventually pruned and hence deleted from the cache database.

+While a KRAM host (receiver) is running service endpoints for KERI routed messages, namely `qry`, `rpy`, `pro`, `bar`, `xip` and `exn`, configuration changes to the contents of the cache-type database risk exposing the host to either gap attacks (replay or first-play) as described above.
+To protect against such attacks, a two-stage approach to the configuration changes may be required.
+Configuration changes can be grouped into one of three cases.
+The first is a decrease in the window size of an existing cache.
+The second is an increase in the window size of an existing cache.
+The third is a change to the granularity of cache types, either by increasing or decreasing the number of cache types or by changing the granularity of route paths.

+The first case is trivial.
+Typically, the accept window and prune lag value are kept the same.
+These may both be decreased together immediately.
+The accept lag may also be reduced more than the prune lag while still satisfying the inequality.
+To clarify, decreasing the lag value for a given entry in the cache-type database does not require any special process.
+As long as the inequality constraints across lag values are satisfied, decreasing a lag value does not expose the host to a gap attack, and the change can be applied immediately to any new caches created as a result of the decrease.

+The second case requires a timed, staged two-step approach to increasing any lag value in the cache-type database.
+Typically, the accept window and prune window lag value are kept the same.
+Suppose a configuration change aims to increase both to new values.
+Let `delta = new - old` represent the net increase in lag value for both.
+To protect against both gap replay and gap first-play attacks, the prune lag is immediately increased to the new value.
+The accept window lag is not increased to the new value until the delta time has expired.
+This requires that changes be synchronized, so that any given change must complete (taking delta time to complete) before a new change can be applied.
+Suppose instead that the old accept lag is less than the old prune lag.
+The new accept lag may be increased up to the same value as the old prune without requiring any increase in the prune lag.
+The increase in the accept lag value must still wait for the delta time to expire before being applied (where delta = new accept lag - old accept lag).
+Finally, suppose that the old accept lag is less than the old prune lag.
+But the new accept lag is greater than the old prune lag.
+In this case, the prune lag must be immediately increased to some value greater than or equal to the new accept lag.
+The increase in the acceptance lag value must wait for a delta time to expire before being applied.
+The increase in the accept lag value must still wait for the delta time to expire (where delta = new accept lag - old accept lag).

+The last case is the most complicated and requires analyzing all window sizes for all cache entries before and after the change to determine whether any change could result in a gap replay or a gap first-play attack.
+This logic has yet to be worked out.
+To elaborate, when adding new cache-types, the accept window delta logic must be applied to the worst case of any existing windows so as not to expose gaps due to coverage changes induced by cache-type granularity changes.
+This may require some effort to calculate the worst case.
+For example, when adding a new cache type for a route for a given message type, the worst case would be to calculate the accept window delta against the shortest accept window for any cache type of the same message type that has a shorter accept window than the new cache type.
+Messages that may not have been accepted by a cache-type with a subset of the new route or by no route at all (but the same message type) may now be accepted by the new cache-type, but with a longer window.
+This could create a gap attack vulnerability.